stedwardscollegemt/ib-cs-java-codeventure-2025/chapters/src/chapter04/README.md

 }
 ```

+An easy way to look at `for` loops is climbing up or down the stairs.

 ## 4.3 While Loop

 Sometimes, repetition which is not fixed is required.
 In such cases a for loop is not very useful.
 However, the `while` loop offers non-fixed iteration.